Peace Arch State Park and Peace Arch Provincial Parks are OPEN daily year-round.

 TRAVEL ALERT!

 Important Travel Alert!
 Please turn off your GPS when approaching the area.
-Following your GPS may lead you directly to the Peace Arch, resulting in being stuck in the border crossing line.
-USA visitors, the park entrance is accessible via either north or southbound Exit 276.
-Canadian visitors can access the park entrance by taking southbound Hwy 99 West onto Beach.
-Safe travels!
+Following your GPS may lead you directly to the Peace Arch monument, resulting in being stuck in the border crossing line.

 Peace Arch State and Provincial Parks are located on the internationa lboundary between Blaine, WA, USA, and Douglas, BC, Canada.

-For questions about crossing the border and your visa or legal status contact U.S. Customs & Border Protection at 360.332.5771, or the Canada Border Services Agency 1.800.461.9999.
+UNITED STATES: For questions about entering the United States and your visa or legal status, contact U.S. Customs & Border Protection at 360.332.5771.

-For NEXUS card questions contact the NEXUS Enrollment Center at 360.366.4342
+For NEXUS card questions, contact the NEXUS Enrollment Center at 360.366.4342.

 Peace Arch Historical State Park and Peace Arch Provincial Park are jointly managed